Ke'Bryan Hayes Preview, Player Props: Pirates vs. Cardinals

 Ke'Bryan Hayes At The Plate

-- Hayes is batting .257 with 20 doubles, six triples, eight home runs and 20 walks.
+- Hayes has 20 doubles, six triples, eight home runs and 20 walks while batting .257.

-- Hayes has picked up an RBI in 26.7% of his games this year, with more than one RBI in 12.2% of his games.
-He has also produced three or more runs in eight contests.
+- Hayes has driven home a run in 24 games this season (26.7%), including more than one RBI in 12.2% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.